World Youth Day 2000: Theme

-Pope John Paul II chose as the motto of this World Youth Day, the lapidary phrase with which the apostle John expresses the mystery of God made man.
-According to the apostle John: "What distinguishes the Christian faith in all other religions is the certainty that the man Jesus of Nazareth is the Son of God, the Word made flesh, the Second Person of the Trinity entered the world".

 Anthem

 The Official hymn "Emmanuel", sung in Italian, Spanish, English and French, was composed by Marco Mammoli, Marco Brusati, Mauro Labellarte and Massimo Versaci and arranged by Valter Vincenti.
 It was performed by Giuseppe Barbera.
-The English version of the song is featured in the 2001 album "Jamie Rivera: Heal Our Land" released by Philippine recording company Star Music as its final soundtrack where it was sung by Jamie Rivera along with other singers.

 Logo

 The logo summarizes the three fundamental elements of the World Youth Day: the place, the protagonists and the meeting.
 The city of Rome is represented by the dome of St. Peter's Basilica and the arms of the Bernini colonnade.
 The image of the dome recalls the reality of the Church and the pontiff.
 The meeting between the Church and the world takes place through an "embrace", which represents the Church that welcomes the young Catholics of Rome.
 For the colors, three flat colors of the same gradation werde chosen: yellow, orange and red.
 Yellow and red are the colors of the city of Rome, while the orange symbolizes the meeting as it is a mix between these two colors.